 The deadline for booking is 30th June 2020.
 For all enquiries please contact the CMS President Mark Downing by email at email@example.com.

 Saturday, 17th October 2020

 Trotton lies in a bend on the river Rother, between Midhurst and Petersfield.
 St George’s parish church, Trotton, ‘has one of the finest interiors in Sussex’ (Arthur Mee) with three impressive monuments.

 On the west wall, 14th-century paintings depict the Last Judgement, the Seven Deadly Sins and the Seven Works of Mercy.

 The brass to Margaret Camoys, c.1310, is ‘the oldest existing female brass’ (Pevsner).
 The face is life-like, the gown flowing, and there is a small dog at her feet.
 Indents in her gown and within the canopy once contained shields, proudly proclaiming her identity.

 The second brass is to Thomas, Lord Camoys (d.1421) and his wife, Elizabeth Mortimer (d.1417), widow of Harry ‘Hotspur’ Percy.
 Camoys fought at Agincourt with Henry V. This brass is ‘one of the biggest and most ornate and best preserved brasses in England’ (Pevsner).

 Other monuments include the tomb chest of Sir Roger Lewknor (d.1478), husband of Eleanor Camoys, the granddaughter of Lord Camoys.

-There will be talks by Jessica Barker, Nigel Saul and Jennifer Ward.
+There will be talks by our members Jessica Barker, Nigel Saul and Jennifer Ward.